AliDurul/Bootstrap-Website-Example/Interactive rating component/README.md

 - Solution URL: [Add solution URL here](https://your-solution-url.com)
 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

-## Check Out My Other Projects
-If you enjoyed exploring this project, I invite you to check out my other projects as well.
-I am passionate about programming and have worked on a variety of exciting projects.
-Here are a few examples:

-[Project 1]: Brief description or title of project

-Feel free to explore these projects at your convenience.
-Each one offers a unique experience and showcases different aspects of my skills and interests.

 ## Feedback and Collaboration